openaudible/openaudible/README.md

 # OpenAudible
-An open source desktop application for downloading and managing your Audible audiobooks.
+A cross-platform desktop application for downloading and managing your Audible audiobooks.

+## Important Note

+This open source version 1.1.8 is not the latest available as a binary version.
+You can still build this version from scratch, but it will not be the latest version available.

-## Latest Release
+## Latest Binary Release

 [Download](https://openaudible.org) installers for Windows, Mac and Linux.